Gravity from Quantum Information: acknowledgments

 \section{acknowledgments}

 Authors are thankful to Gungwon Kang for helpful discussions.
-This work was supported in part by the Topical Research Program (2010-T-01) of Asia Pacific Center for Theoretical Physics, and by the Korea Research Foundation Grant funded by the Korean Government (MOEHRD, Basic Research Promotion Fund)(KRF-2008-314-C00063).
+This work was supported in part by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the ministry of Education, Science and Technology (2010-0024761), by the Topical Research Program (2010-T-01) of Asia Pacific Center for Theoretical Physics, and by the Korea Research Foundation Grant funded by the Korean Government (MOEHRD, Basic Research Promotion Fund)(KRF-2008-314-C00063), and by the Korea Research Foundation (KRF) grants funded by the Korea government (MEST) No. 2010-0011308 (H.K.)